vovchisko/brain-thing/README.md

 🔗 **Backlinks** — when Claude reads an entry, it sees which other entries reference it.
 Relationship graph without reading the whole vault.

-📂 **Auto-organize** — map projects and tags to folders.
+📂 **Auto-organise** — map projects and tags to folders.
 The AI creates an entry → Brain Thing puts the file where it belongs.
 Obsidian sees the same folder structure.

 🩺 **Diagnostics** — broken links, missing summaries, health checks — all as a tool call.